sayedpfe/ApprovalAPIPoC/README.md

 # Microsoft Graph Approvals API - Proof of Concept

-This project is a full-stack Proof of Concept (PoC) demonstrating integration with the **Microsoft Graph Approvals API**.
-It allows users to create, view, and respond to approval requests through a custom web application.
+This project is a simplified Proof of Concept (PoC) demonstrating integration with the **Microsoft Graph Approvals API**.
+It allows users to create, view, and respond to approval requests through a React web application.

 ## 🎯 Project Overview

 The PoC consists of:
 - **Frontend**: React application with MSAL authentication
-- **Backend**: Node.js/Express server that interfaces with Microsoft Graph API
+- **API Integration**: Direct calls to Microsoft Graph API using delegated permissions
 - **Authentication**: Microsoft Entra ID (Azure AD) using OAuth 2.0

+**Why No Backend?**
+The Microsoft Graph Approvals API only supports **delegated permissions** (user context), so the React app calls the API directly with the user's authentication token.
+This keeps the architecture simple and efficient.

 ## 📋 Prerequisites